 Are you looking for ways to lessen your sugar intake?
+Here is how to sweeten coffee without a sugar guide.
 One of the easiest places to start is by looking at your regular cup of joe.

 Most of us have a coffee routine.
 But if that routine involves several packets of sugar or sweetened flavors – especially if it’s several times per day – you might be ingesting an unhealthy amount of sugar.

 In fact, it might be so automatic that you may not have even considered how to sweeten coffee without sugar.
 There are, however, many ways.

 If the notion of ditching sugar altogether is unsettling, don’t worry.
 It can be a gradual process.
 At first, switching out sugar for more natural sweeteners can be a little jarring.

 There may be an adjustment period as you transition to your new sweetener of choice.
 And some will certainly impart a lot more sweetness than others.